GhadeerQalas/AI-Project/README.md

-# Dots and boxes Game - Using Alpha Beta and MinMax
+# Dots and boxes Game
-This is a practice project in an open-ended project in AI search techniques.
+This is a practice project in an open-ended project in AI search techniques. by Using Alpha beta, MinMax and MCTS

 Team:
 Ghadeer,